ChangelingX/lightweaver_bot/README.md

 2. Connect to the database using sqlite3. `sqlite3 <database.db>`
 3. Perform an INSERT INTO books query. `INSERT INTO books (title, author, isbn, uri, summary) VALUES ("<title>", "<author>", "<isbn>", "<uri>", "<summary>");`

     You will need to escape any single quotes "'" with an additional single quote before it, e.g. "reader's" becomes "reader''s".
 If any lines have line breaks in them, sqlite3 will preserve these breaks when storing and returning data, and they will be printed.
 E.g. in the summary field.

+4. Repeat step 3 until all the appropriate books are in the database table.
-4. Once finished entering INSERT statements, submit a `commit;` statement to write all transactions to the database on disk.
+5. Once finished entering INSERT statements, submit a `commit;` statement to write all transactions to the database on disk.
-5. type `.q` to exit sqlite3.
+6. type `.q` to exit sqlite3.